Health Insurance Coverage for Oklahomans:

 Physician Shortage/Rural Access

-The Chamber supports the following initiatives to address health care disparities: 1) incentivizing the recruitment and retention of primary care physicians and allied health professionals in rural and underserved areas; 2) expanding residency programs in the state’s medical schools and 3) developing high school programs to encourage medical careers.
+The Chamber supports the following initiatives to address health care disparities: 1) incentivizing the recruitment and retention of primary care physicians, specialty physicians and allied health professionals in rural and underserved areas; 2) expanding residency programs for the state’s medical schools and, 3) developing high school programs to encourage medical careers.
 The Chamber supports efforts to identify new funding streams dedicated to these initiatives.

-The Chamber also supports the expansion of technology platforms (such as telemedicine and telehealth) to address the physician shortage and limited access to health care in rural Oklahoma.
+The Chamber also supports the appropriate expansion of technology platforms (such as telemedicine and telehealth) and data platforms to enhance access to health care for underserved Oklahomans.

 Tobacco Settlement Endowment Trust (TSET)